 Because of the complexities of both immigration laws and wage and hour laws, it is best to seek the advice of a lawyer to ensure employer compliance with all laws and requirements.
 Any mistake in the H-1B application process can significantly delay the approval and issuance of an H-1B visa for a nonimmigrant worker.

-H-1B Workers Should Contact Sam Shihab & Associates Today to Discuss the H-1B Program
+H-1B Workers Should Contact Shihab Burke, LLC, Attorneys At Law Today to Discuss the H-1B Program

 If you are an employer wishing to hire an H-1B worker or are a H-1B worker with questions about wage and hour laws, you may find the guidance you need by speaking with an immigration lawyer.
-At Sam Shihab & Associates, our team of Columbus H-1B visa lawyers help employers and workers with the H-1B visa process.
+At Shihab Burke, LLC, Attorneys At Law, our team of Columbus H-1B visa lawyers help employers and workers with the H-1B visa process.

 Our legal team has offices located in Columbus and Dublin, Ohio, and Michigan, and Texas, but we operate nationwide and can meet the needs of clients from all locations within the United States.
-To find out how we can help you, contact Sam Shihab & Associates today by calling (866) 665-0001 or by completing a form on our website.
+To find out how we can help you, contact Shihab Burke, LLC, Attorneys At Law today by calling (866) 665-0001 or by completing a form on our website.